 A HISTORY OF MADNESS AND MEDICINE ON ROOSEVELT ISLAND

-Meeting Point: Meet guide at the first entrance gate to Southpoint Park/Four Freedoms Park, next to the restrooms and water break area (NOT the Small Pox Hospital entrance).
+Meeting Point: Meet guide in front of the Smallpox Hospital ruins inside Southpoint Park.
 If you are walking from the F train or the tramway stop, continue south along West Road until you reach the entrance.
 Tour ends near The Octagon tower at the north end of Roosevelt Island.

 Tour Description: Now a pleasant, tight-knit residential community, Roosevelt Island was once an island of institutions inhabited by convicts, lunatics, and the destitute.

 City leaders in 19th century New York viewed the small East River island as an ideal locale for their social “outcasts,” and filled the island with a smallpox hospital, an almshouse, a penitentiary, and a lunatic asylum.
 A narrow spit of land surrounded by swirling waters with troublesome currents, Roosevelt Island certainly seemed the place to hide the city’s undesirables away.
 These days the island retains vestiges of its institutional past, some only recently restored and opened to the public for the first time in decades.

 Our tour visits the sites of these former almshouses, hospitals, laboratories, prisons and asylums, beginning with the eerie, romantic, and moody-looking neo-Gothic ruins of the smallpox hospital, moving to the site of the first laboratory in the country focused on pathological and bacteriological research, and finally to the site of the New York City Lunatic Asylum, built in 1841, which reporter Nelly Bly called a “human rat trap… easy to get in, but once there it is impossible to get out.”